pleabargain/EnglishHelpsYourCareer/idioms.md

 # Rub someone up the wrong way
 *  If you annoy or irritate someone when you didn't mean to, you rub them up the wrong way.
 # Rudderless ship
-*  If an organisation, company, government, etc, is like a rudderless ship, it has no clear direction and drifts about without
+*  If an organization, company, government, etc, is like a rudderless ship, it has no clear direction and drifts about without
 *  reaching its goals.
 # Ruffle a few feathers
 *  If you ruffle a few feathers, you annoy some people when making changes or improvements.